TouK/nussknacker/docs/developers_guide/Basics.md

 Please make sure you know common [Glossary](https://docs.nussknacker.io/documentation/about/GLOSSARY) and [SpEL](../scenarios_authoring/Spel) (especially the Data types section) before proceeding further.

 This part of the documentation describes various ways of customizing Nussknacker - from adding own Components to adding listeners for various Designer actions.
-The main way of adding customizations to Nussknacker is [ServiceLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html) -
+The main way of adding customizations to Nussknacker is [ServiceLoader](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/util/ServiceLoader.html)

+**Please make sure to put jars with custom code on right classpath**
+- Customizations of model (in particular `ComponentProviders`) should be configured in [Model config](../installation_configuration_guide/Configuration) in
+`modelConfig.classpath`.
+- Code of Designer customizations should go to the main designer classpath (e.g. put the jars in the `lib` folder)

 ## Types

 Types of expressions are based on Java types.
 Nussknacker provides own abstraction of type, which can contain more information about given type than pure Java class - e.g. object type (like in [Typescript](https://www.typescriptlang.org/docs/handbook/2/everyday-types.html#object-types)) is represented in runtime as Java `Map`, but during compilation we know the structure of this map.